ooples/pine_script_docs/source/concepts/Libraries.rst

 House Rules
 ^^^^^^^^^^^

-Public libraries are considered public domain code in our `House Rules on Script Publishing <https://www.tradingview.com/house-rules/?solution=43000590599>`__, which entails that, contrary to open-source indicators and strategies, permission is **not** required from their author if you reuse their functions in your open-source scripts.
-If you intend to reuse a public library's functions in a public, closed-source publication (protected or invite-only), explicit permission for reuse in that form **is** required from its author.
+Pine libraries are considered public domain code in our `House Rules on Script Publishing <https://www.tradingview.com/house-rules/?solution=43000590599>`__, which entails that, contrary to open-source indicators and strategies, permission is **not** required from their author if you reuse their functions in your open-source scripts.
+If you intend to reuse code from a Pine library's functions in a public, closed-source publication (protected or invite-only), explicit permission for reuse in that form **is** required from its author.

 With the provision that public Pine libraries are considered to be "public domain", our House Rules on the reuse of open-source Pine scripts apply to them:

-- You must obtain permission from the original author, unless the original code meets our "public domain" criteria.
-- You must credit the author in your publication's description.
+- You must credit the author in your publication’s description.
 It is also good form to credit in open-source comments.
 - You must make significant improvements to the original code base, and it must account for a small proportion of your script.
 - Your script must also be published open-source, unless explicit permission to that effect was granted by the original author, or unless the reused code is considered public domain AND it constitutes an insignificant part of your codebase.